Your shopping cart is empty.

 Born into an artistic family in Pittsburgh, Pennsylvania, Wendy grew up exposed to the works of great masters in her home and at her mother’s gallery.
 She progressed to the School of the Museum of Fine Arts in Boston and graduated with a BFA from the University of Arizona.

-At 40 years old, she decided to continue her education through workshops in faux finishing, furniture and mural painting.
+She decided to continue her education through workshops in faux finishing, furniture and mural painting.
 Her art flourished and found its way into hotels, homes and businesses throughout central New Hampshire.

 I am fascinated by the animals of the farm and ranch as well.
 I love to observe the rhythms of nature every spring when the calves arrive and the crops are planted.
 I know this cycle has happened for generations.
 These creatures are part of the landscape too.
 Through the subject matter I choose to paint, I tell the story of past and present rural Montana.